Archihub-App/archihub.github.io/src/content/docs/en/transcribe.md

 description: ''
 ---

-The ArchiHub automatic transcription plugin uses the Whisper model from OpenAI to automatically transcribe audio or video files uploaded to ArchiHub.
+The ArchiHUB automatic transcription plugin uses the Whisper model from OpenAI to automatically transcribe audio or video files uploaded to ArchiHUB.
 To make this work correctly, you need to follow these steps:

 ## Installation

 1. **Installation of the application**: to install the application you must follow the steps mentioned in the [installation section](../install_local).

-2. **Installation of the plugin**: to install the automatic transcription plugin, you must clone the [plugin repository](https://github.com/Archihub-App/transcribeWhisperX.git) in the `plugins` folder of the application following the steps indicated in the [plugin installation section](../install_plugin).
+2. **Installation of the plugin**: to install the automatic transcription plugin, you must clone the [plugin repository](https://github.com/ArchiHUB-App/transcribeWhisperX.git) in the `plugins` folder of the application following the steps indicated in the [plugin installation section](../install_plugin).

 3. **Hugging Face token configuration**: the plugin offers the option to generate the "flat" transcription of the voice or to separate the speakers identified in the audio.
 To use the second option, it is important to have an account on [Hugging Face](https://huggingface.co/) and create a token to use the speaker separation model: